 A: Guests who need mobility assistance should enter the Arena at the southwest corner entrance near the Handicap Parking Lot.
 Arena staff will direct guests upon entering the facility.
 NOTE: Due to the high number of special needs guests attending the commencement ceremony it is not always possible to have entire families seated together.
 Access to most of the arena seating requires climbing or descending steps.

-A: Since there are no lockers available, graduates are discouraged from bringing purses or other valuables with them to the ceremonies.
+A: Since there are no lockers available, graduates are discouraged from bringing purses or other valuables with them to the ceremony.
 (Another option would be to leave your purse or other valuables with your guests.)

 Q: Which side of the student’s cap is the tassel supposed to hang when entering the arena?

-A: Prearrange a meeting spot outside of the Arena with your families and guests after the ceremonies.
+A: Prearrange a meeting spot outside of the Arena with your families and guests after the ceremony.
 Approximately 9,000 people will exit at the same time and it is difficult to locate your family and guests.
 Consider meeting at a lunch location.
 Reservations are recommended.

 Q: May family members take photographs?

 A: Photos may be taken from seats.
 No one from the audience is permitted to be on the Commencement floor.
-During the ceremonies Graduation Foto will take two pictures of each graduate as they receive their diploma.
+During the ceremony Graduation Foto will take two pictures of each graduate as they receive their diploma.